underscoreio/essential-scala/oo/defining.md

 ### Constructor methods

-A common practice in Scala is to use define an `apply` method on a companion object to construct instances of the companion class.
+A common practice in Scala is to define an `apply` method on a companion object to construct instances of the companion class.
 This provides a simple workaround for the restrictions we have seen regarding auxiliary constructors.

 Here we reimplement the auxiliary constructor from our `Vec` example as an `apply`.
 This allows us to check for the case where `w` is zero and throw an `ArithmeticException`: